|

 degree in mathematics or in a related area, with (2) an undergraduate grade

-point average of 2.5 or better (on a four point scale), (3) 3 letters of
+point average of 2.5 or better (on a four point scale) for domestic applicants and 3.0 or better for international applicants, (3) 3 letters of

 recommendation, and (4) general GRE scores.
 From a practical point of view,